minaerfan/PhishXtract-Analysis/README.md

 Understanding the infrastructure behind phishing websites is crucial for developing effective detection and mitigation strategies.
 This repository presents a comprehensive analysis of phishing domain ownership by categorizing phishing URLs into three primary types: attacker-owned domains, compromised legitimate domains, and links hosted on third-party platforms.
 Building on the foundation of the Taxonomy of Phishing Websites project, this extension leverages a machine learning classifier trained on a curated, manually labeled dataset to infer ownership patterns from a large-scale, real-world phishing reports corpus collected over a year.

+If you use this dataset, please cite our paper.

 ## Introduction

 This is an extension to the Taxonomy of Phishing Websites project.
-In this work, we categorize phishing websites into three distinct groups: Attacker- Owned Domains, Hosting Platforms, and Compromised Domains. \
+In this work, we categorize phishing websites into three distinct groups: Attacker-Owned Domains, Hosting Platforms, and Compromised Domains. \

 ## Methodology